apollographql/apollo-client/react-docs/source/initialization.md

 <h2 id="creating-provider">Creating a provider</h2>

 To connect your client instance to your component tree, use an `ApolloProvider` component.
-You should be sure to place the `ApolloProvider` somewhere high in your view hierarchy, above any places where you need to access GraphQL data.
+We suggest putting the `ApolloProvider` somewhere high in your view hierarchy, above any places where you need to access GraphQL data.
+For example, it could be outside of your root route component if you're using React Router.

 ```js
 import { ApolloClient, ApolloProvider } from 'react-apollo';